navya99g/Pong_game/README.md

 # Pong_game
-A simple two-player Pong game built using Python's 'Screen' module.
+A simple two-player Pong game built using Python's 'Turtle' module.
 Players control paddles to bounce a ball and score points.

 ## How to Play
   1. Player 1 (Left Paddle):